CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 Although our time series has a clear “seasonal” structure at roughly a 12 or 13 hour period (half of 25 hour, which is close to the tidal cycle of 24 hours 50 minutes), seasonal ARIMAs are very slow to fit.
-Even first first order seasonal terms take four or five minutes to fit.
+Even first order seasonal terms take four or five minutes to fit.
 Second order and higher terms take substantially longer.
-An exhaustve search bogged down immediately.
+An exhaustive search bogged down immediately.

-We first search for non-seasonal ARIMA models, and then refit a similar seasonal models.
+We first search for non-seasonal ARIMA models, and then refit similar seasonal models.

 We speed things up by setting `stepwise` and `approximation` arguments